zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-atp-datapump/migrate-app-db-atp-datapump.md

     You'll need to input the following variables (see instruction below to find the data):
     ```
-    BASTION_IP=<IP of the WLS bastion or Admin server, from WLS Admin URL>
+    BASTION_IP=<IP of the Bastion Instance or Public IP of the Admin server, from WLS Admin URL>

     TARGET_DB_NAME=wlsatpdb
     TARGET_DB_OCID=